Paying for care in Northern Ireland - complaints and FAQs

 My husband is going into a home.
 We have savings in a joint account and own our own property.
 What should we do?

-You may wish to advise the trust of your intention to split the assets in advance to ensure that the reasons for doing so are documented.
-While you still live in the property, the trust should not suggest that you move to free up some cash.
+You may want to tell the trust in advance that you intend to split the assets so that your reasons for doing so are documented.
+While you still live in the property, the trust shouldn’t suggest that you move to free up some cash.

 My dad is going into care and they say he needs to sell his house.
 Can we buy it from him for less than it is worth?